boringparty/fancy-index-theme/README.md

 Anybody who is half-decent with CSS and such can clean this up, but it works well as is.

-I'm using zero-md for markdown, which is overkill, but handy.
-I couldn't get it to override the css, so I had to modify the file... which might not be kosher.

 ## NGINX Config

 This is set for [password protected directories](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).